xatusbetazx17/NewMath-InfinityFramework/README.md

 ---
 # 🧪 Exercise: Escape Velocity at the Event Horizon Using NewMath

-# 🧪 Exercise: Escape Velocity at the Event Horizon

 ## Scenario
 You're modeling a black hole.
 According to classical physics, the escape velocity from a celestial object is given by: